Jupiter

 Jupiter and our electromagnetic world

-As we consciously experience reality, it may feel as if we are moving through empty space.
+As we consciously experience reality, it may feel as if we have only thin air around us.
 In truth, we are immersed in a “cosmic soup” of electromagnetic frequencies.
 Visible light makes up less than one percent of the vast ocean of frequencies in which we are constantly submerged.

 The energy of expansion and integration